Even Faster Kernel Matrix Linear Algebra via Density Estimation: Preliminaries

 \begin{definition}[Orthogonal Vectors (OV)] Given two sets of vectors $A = \{a_1, \ldots , a_n\} \subseteq \{0, 1\}^d$ and $B = \{b_1, \ldots , b_n\} \subseteq \{0, 1\}^d$ of $n$ binary vectors, decide if there exists a pair $a \in A, b \in B$ such that $\langle a, b \rangle = 0$. \end{definition}

 It is known that OV requires almost quadratic time (i.e., $n^{2-o(1)}$) for any $d = \omega(\log n)$, assuming the Strong Exponential Time Hypothesis (SETH) \cite{b25,b26,b27}.
-OV is the only lower bound assumption we use in the paper.
+OV is the only lower bound assumption we use and thus they are conditional on OV.